nparikh at unc.edu

 I received my PhD from Duke University in Psychology and Neuroscience with a focus in Cognitive Neuroscience.
 In collaboration with Dr. Kevin LaBar and Dr. Felipe De Brigard, my research and dissertation focused on using imagination to alter our negative responses to memories.
+After completion of my degree, I completed a teaching-focused postdoc at Harvard University under the guidance of Dr. Leah Somerville.

 I received my B.S. at Harvey Mudd College in Mathematical and Computational Biology.
 Throughout my undergraduate education, I worked with Dr. Catherine L. Reed at Claremont McKenna College on the interplay of attention and body positioning.